Monpura: Development

-Monpura made a huge media hype before its release.
-"A heart breaking story," as called by popular actor and director Afzal Hossain, its unusual songs and rural setting set the background of an artistic romance film.
-Monpura, unlike many other popular Bangla films, uses the rural settings of Bangladesh, something Selim says audiences have a strong attachment to.

-But the picturisation, the setting of the island named Monpura is what has made the movie unique.
-Moreover, it is not only a love story; there is a hidden satire in it.
+Monpura was highly publicised before its release.
+Its unusual songs and rural landscape are the background of an artistic romance film.
+Monpura (unlike other popular Bangla films) uses Bangladesh's rural settings, to which director Giasuddin Selim said that audiences are strongly attached.
+Jackie Kabir wrote for Star Weekend that "the picturisation, the setting of the island named Monpura is what has made the movie unique.
+Moreover, it is not only a love story; there is a hidden satire in it".